-Chhattisgarh Government & Politics have added some new leaves to the political records in India.
-Though the bifurcation of the larger state of Madhya Pradesh and the birth of Chhattisgarh was considerably a peaceful process.
+Chhattisgarh government and politics have added some new leaves to the political records in India.
+However, the bifurcation of the larger state of Madhya Pradesh and the birth of Chhattisgarh was considerably a peaceful process.

-The existing government was formed by the Bharatiya Janata Party in the year 2003 after they procuring the majority of seats in the election of the state legislative assembly.
-The important departments of the government of Chhattisgarh are Police department, Agriculture department, general administration department, labor department, finance and planning and the water resources department.
+The important departments of the government of Chhattisgarh are police department, agriculture department, general administration department, labor department, finance and planning and the water resources department.
 Politics in Chhattisgarh is a very competitive field.
 The major national parties in the state are Bharatiya Janata Party and the Indian National Congress.
 The Bahujan Samaj Party and the Gondwana Party are the two most important state parties in Chhattisgarh.
-The Chhattisgarh Government & Politics is still guided by the various regional issues that led to the formation of this new state.
+The Chhattisgarh government and politics is still guided by the various regional issues that led to the formation of this new state.

 Government of Chhattisgarh